kodeFant/fp-unite/README.md

 **To maintain a community of high quality, we have a few guidelines that we will moderate by:**

 ## 1. A safe space

 This circle exists to inspire and root for our like-minded peers.

 Let's keep polarization and heated debates to other circles.
 Take the high road and move on.

-Representatives of different ethnicities, gender identities, and other minorities shall be treated with equal respect.

-We encourage members of marginalized groups to engage as moderators/contributors or keep moderators accountable to ensure that open and unconscious biases aren't making others feel left out in the cold.

 We should also strive, to a limited extent, to give people who make unconscious mistakes the opportunity to correct themselves without being instantly shunned.